Type of contract

 and send it, together with the CV, to email@example.com

-For the whole duration of the internship, EGO will pay a gross monthly wage of 500,00 euro and offer the lunch service at its canteen during working days to the student.
+For the whole duration of the internship, EGO will pay a gross monthly wage of 500,00 euro, the accommodation and the lunch at its canteen during working days.

 For the Italian Universities: Internship Agreement with project